jthingelstad/thingles.github.io/_posts/2009/2009-05-19-big-green-egg-tandoor.md

 - Cooking
 tags:
 - Big Green Egg
+redirect_from:
+- /big-green-egg-tandoor/
+- /blog/big-green-egg-tandoor
 ---

 About a week ago I stumbled upon a blog post from a fellow Big Green Egg enthusiast that explained how he had attempted to do tandoor style cooking using his Big Green Egg.
 If your unfamiliar with a Tandoor there is a [good write-up on Wikipedia](http://en.wikipedia.org/wiki/Tandoor), but the essence of it is captured as:

-<blockquote><blockquote>The food is cooked over a hot charcoal fire or wooden fire .
+> The food is cooked over a hot charcoal fire or wooden fire .
 Temperatures in a tandoor can approach 480° C (900° F), and it is common for tandoor ovens to remain lit for long periods of time to maintain the high cooking temperature.
-The tandoor design is something of a transitional form between a makeshift earth oven and the horizontal-plan masonry oven, and is used almost exclusively for live-fire, radiant heat cooking.</blockquote>
+The tandoor design is something of a transitional form between a makeshift earth oven and the horizontal-plan masonry oven, and is used almost exclusively for live-fire, radiant heat cooking.
->
-> </blockquote>

 If you've ever had Tandoori Chicken at an Indian restaurant you've eaten food from a tandoor.
 It has a very distinctive flavor, and is not easily reproduced at home.